alexkratzer/autohomestack/docs/processing_level.md

 # Processing level

-The core components of my home automation solution consist of Siemens Simatic 1200 series CPUs.
+For monitoring and control of most hard-wired sensor/actuator devices I use Siemens Simatic Series 1200 CPUs.

 These are actually used in industrial environments (so they meet my requirements regarding robustness) and were priced within my budget.

 The picture shows a sub-distributor during the construction phase.
 Right beside the multimeter you can see a 1214C CPU with 3x DI/DO expansion modules.